 Separating From The Kids

 Kids are messy, but they also have no concept of privacy.
 Let’s face it, sharing a bathroom with kids isn’t ideal.
 So giving them their own bathroom and keeping one to yourself will save a lot of headaches.

-Like previously mentioned, the kids need the bathroom at night more than you.
-So make sure they also have one that is easily accessible.
+The kids need the bathroom at night more than you.
+So make sure they also have one that is accessible.
 That is, if you have kids in your home.

 When only one or two people are using a bathroom, it stays pretty clean.
-Especially when those two people are adults working together.
+When those two people are adults working together.
 Master bathrooms and en suite bathrooms are way easier to clean than other bathrooms.